code-423n4/docs/awarding/incentive-model-and-awards/README.md

 There is a very high burden of quality and value provided for QA and gas optimization reports.
 Only submissions that demonstrate full effort worthy of consideration for inclusion in the report will be eligible for rewards.

-It is highly recommended to clearly spell out the impact of proposed gas optimizations.

 **Note:** Audits pre-dating February 3, 2022 awarded low risk and gas optimization shares as: `Low Risk Shares: 1 * (0.9 ^ (findingCount - 1)) / findingCount`

-In the unlikely event that zero high- or medium-risk vulnerabilities are found, the HM award pool will be divided based on the QA Report curve.

 ### Ranks for QA and Gas reports

 _These guidelines apply to all audits starting on or after April 30, 2024._

-After judging is complete, the Judge and Validators vote to select the top 3 QA reports and Gas reports.
+After post-judging QA is complete, the Judge and Validators vote to select the top 3 QA reports and Gas reports.
 (In the case of a tie vote, there may be a 4th place report.)

 The 1st, 2nd, and 3rd place winners are awarded using a curve model that will be documented here ASAP.

 Satisfactory reports not among the winning reports will not be awarded -- but will count towards wardens' accuracy scores.

+In the unlikely event that zero high- or medium-risk vulnerabilities are found, the HM award pool will be divided based on the QA Report curve, unless otherwise stated in the audit repo.

 ## Satisfactory / unsatisfactory submissions